praveen-patare/IteratorPatternJava/README.md

 # IteratorPatternJava
-The project demonstrates the use of iterator pattern in Java
+The project demonstrates the use of iterator design pattern in Java